Reduction of Chemical Reaction Networks with Approximate Conservation Laws: Introduction

-In spite of significant progress towards elucidating the properties of CRNs, important models are left aside because of their size and complexity of their dynamics.
+A lot of effort has been dedicated to studying the behavior of {\em mass-action} networks \cite{Feinberg:19a}.
+In such networks, the probability that two species react is proportional to their abundances, and therefore the reaction rates are monomials \cor{in the} concentrations of reactant species with exponents equal to the number of molecules entering the reaction.
+The above example is of this type, but will no longer be of this type if $R_1$ is changed to \cor{$k_1 x_1 x_2^2$}, for instance.
+This constraint leads to algebraic properties exploited in {\em chemical reaction network theory} (CRNT), which has been initiated by Horn, Jackson and Feinberg \cite{feinberg1974dynamics,Feinberg:19a}.
+In order to cover more general models, we do not impose the mass action constraint on the reaction rates. \cor{Instead, to avoid that some species become negative as a result of the CRN kinetics, we use a weaker constraint: if a reaction consumes a species, then its rate is proportional to a strictly positive power of the concentration of this species. } In spite of significant progress towards elucidating the properties of CRNs, important models are left aside because of their size and complexity of their dynamics.
 For such examples, algorithmic model reduction, which transforms complex networks into simpler ones that can be more easily analysed, becomes a necessity.
 A few attempts of developing model reduction algorithms used concepts of CRNT such as complex balance \cite{rao2013graph,feliu2013simplifying}, but they were limited to networks functioning at the steady state or based on ad hoc identification of the balanced complexes.
-Model reduction methods based on the theory of singular perturbations, employing concepts such as the intrinsic low dimensional manifold or quasi-steady state reduction, are often used in chemistry and systems biology \cite{surovtsova2009accessible,gerdtzen2004non}.
-However, these methods are either numerical and valid only locally, or lack a general methodology of finding appropriate small parameters, scalings, and timescales needed for the quasi-steady state reduction.
+Model reduction methods based on the theory of singular perturbations, employing concepts such as the intrinsic low dimensional manifold or quasi-steady state reduction, are often used in chemistry and systems biology \cite{surovtsova2009accessible,gerdtzen2004non}. \cor{However, these methods lack general algorithms for finding appropriate small parameters and scalings, needed for the quasi-steady state reduction, and are limited to two time-scales (slow-fast systems). }